Allen-Synthesis/EuroPi/software/contrib/pams.md

 - `Sustain` -- the percentage level of the sustain phase of an ADSR envelope
 - `Release` -- the percentage of of the cyle time minus the attack & decay phases dedicated to the release phase of an ADSR envelope
+- `TLen` -- The length of the Turning machine shift register
+- `TLock` -- The lock value of the Turing machine shift register
+- `TMode` -- The mode of the Turing machine: either `Gate` or `CV`
 - `Skip%` -- the probability that a square pulse or euclidean trigger will be skipped
 - `EStep` -- the number of steps in the euclidean rhythm.
 If zero, the euclidean generator is disabled
 - `ETrig` -- the number of pulses in the euclidean rhythm